aleazarda/alx-system_engineering-devops/0x00-shell_basics/README.md

-Write a script that prints the absolute path name of the current working directory.
+create a script that switchs the current user to the user betty